Understanding the += Operator in Python

 Normal Python Addition and Assignment: Manually add 1 to the variable

-and then assign the result back tocounter
+counterand then assign the result back tocounter.Using

-by 1 in a more concise manner.
++=Operator: Directly increment the value ofcounterby 1 in a more concise manner.

 Normal Python Addition and Assignment: